Hudsn/morph/language.md

 ## Types

-Morph has 8 main types that are available to be used as a part of any expression or statement:
+Morph has a few `BASIC` types that are available to be used as a part of any expression or statement:

 - Boolean
     -  `true` or `false`